Open-Source-Compliance/Sharing-creates-value/FAQ.md

 * Export Control and Customs (ECC) classifications, license exception TSU (Technology and Software Unrestricted)
 * and any other material which makes live in OSS compliance easier.
 If you represent a company and you do consider to contribute material, we do not interpret the material which is contributed as an indicator of the maturity of the established processes.

 ## How to contribute?
+Like any other state of the art OSS project, we need a prove that all information / tools / documents /or any other contributions are contributed with the right and allowance to do so.
+We need a Certificate of Origin.
+This does not imply relevant additional efforts; for example, every Linux kernel developer is familiar with this approach.
+Please understand that we cannot accept and make any contribution available via our sites which are not accompanied by the certificate of origin.